Drwhomust/hazzy/README.md

 only use issuse to post bugs you found in the game or if you have a question. please do not post anything else or it will be closed and deleted. feedback for the game can only go to the discord. and this not a bug report for KP.
 KP bug reports go to their discord.
 I don't want KP bug reports here because I am not on their team. send KP bug reports to their discord. and also please do not be mean to people when replying. they are just letting me know of a bug or need help with the game. if you are not going be needing help or helping others then get out of here.

+Please use this template when making an issuse

+State your issue

+your system info

+is it modded?

+share any screen shots or video clips (if any)

+share log files (if NW.js makes any)

+and steps to reproduct the issue

 # Pull Requests rules
 Only make edits to the code if there is a bug that affects the gameplay. do not try to organize it.